Famous blue logos: Companies with blue logos

 Dell Logo

-In the technology sector, a commonplace in branding strategies is the predominance of the color blue.
-This choice is far from coincidental, as the color blue evokes a sense of reliability, trust, and confidence, which is very important in the technology sector.
+The technology sector’s branding strategies predominantly use the color blue.
+This choice is far from coincidental, as blue evokes a sense of reliability, trust, and confidence, which is very important in the technology sector.
 These associations are important to consumers looking to invest in sophisticated and often expensive devices and often subtly influence purchase decisions.

 At the same time, the circular logo design adds another layer to the brand’s identity.
 Circles are often associated with community, inclusivity, and continuity, providing a warm counterbalance to the “cerebral” implications of the color blue.
 In this case, the circle suggests a more holistic, community-oriented approach to technology that resonates with consumers looking for products, solutions, and experiences that make their lives easier and more connected.